openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 For confectioning the T26A adapter cable you can use a standard 26 pin ribbon cable (2x13 pins, 2,54mm grid dimension) and a DB9 female D-Sub connector.

-To make a GPS adapter cable to connect to the original VW fakra socket you can use a double fakra male connector with two SMA male connectors attached.
+To make a GSM/GPS adapter cable to connect to the original VW fakra socket you can use a double fakra male connector with two SMA male connectors attached.

 -----------------
 User notes